ryanky31-code/model-training-gemma270m/BRANCH_TASKS.md

 Goal: implement the Colab/data/experiment workflow in dependency order.
 Each Main Task lists ordered subtasks.
 Start with foundational items that other tasks depend on.

 Legend: [x] done — [ ] pending
+Execution note: tasks below are tagged with [Agent] if they can be implemented and executed by the agent in this repo/devcontainer, or [Colab/Human] if they require interactive Colab (GPU, Drive mount, HF token in Colab) or user actions.

 Main Task 1 — Project & environment foundations (all other work depends on this)
 - [x] 1.1 Verify branch and working tree